Azrael-phx/PUBG-Data-Analysis/README.md

 # PUBG-Data-Analysis
 This Code is to be performed on local machine.
-Your Execution crashes upon utilizing all the available RAM.
+Your Execution might crashe upon utilizing all the available RAM in Google Collab.

 Training Sets and Test Data is available on my Google Drive Link provided Below : https://drive.google.com/drive/u/0/folders/18TLg6nEDtRl5-bSm_CPmq_av01upFyI-